Saudi Arabia to celebrate 100mln tourists milestone at ITB Berlin

 “Following on from the success of being named best exhibitor at last year’s event, we’re delighted to be back at ITB with an even bigger and more immersive stand.

 “It’s a reflection of the importance of the European market for Saudi as we accelerate progress towards our new increased target of 150 million tourists by 2030.
-In 2023, Saudi welcomed over 950k visitors, marking an increase of 65% compared to 2022 levels.
-The increase from German tourists alone to Saudi was a 61% increase compared to the previous year, showing the developed appetite for Saudi as a destination.”
+In 2023, Saudi welcome over 950k visitors, marking an increase of 65% compared to 2022 levels.
+The increase from Germany tourists alone to Saudi was a 61% increase compared to the previous year, showing the developed appetite for Saudi as a destination.

 “Today’s growth is just the start of our story and our success to date is the foundation for tomorrow's investments, so we look forward to building new partnerships, showcasing the wealth of opportunities in Saudi right now and building knowledge around our diverse and dynamic destination.”